 Jonathan Manson is one of Europe’s leading performers on both cello and viola da gamba.
 Born in Edinburgh to a musical family, he received his formative training at the International Cello Centre under the direction of Jane Cowan, later going on to study with Steven Doane and Christel Thielmann at the Eastman School of Music in Rochester, New York.
 A growing fascination for early music led him to Holland, where he studied viola da gamba with Wieland Kuijken at the Royal Conservatory in The Hague.

 For ten years he was the principal cellist of the Amsterdam Baroque Orchestra, with whom he performed and recorded more than 150 Bach cantatas and, together with Yo-Yo Ma, Vivaldi’s Concerto for two cellos.
 Nowadays Jonathan specialises mainly in chamber music, performing repertoire ranging from the Renaissance to the Romantic.
-He is a founding member of the viol consort Phantasm, which has toured worldwide and made eighteen recordings; several of these have won major prizes, including Gramophone Awards in 1997 and 2004.
+He is a founding member of the viol consort Phantasm, which has toured worldwide and made twenty recordings; several of these have won major prizes, including Gramophone Awards in 1997, 2004 and 2017.
 Jonathan is also the cellist of the London Haydn Quartet, whose latest recording (of Haydn’s op.
 54/55 quartets) has just been released on the Hyperion label.
 Highlights of their last season included tours to Australia, Canada and the USA.

 A long-standing partnership with the harpsichordist Trevor Pinnock has led to critically acclaimed recordings of the Bach sonatas for viola da gamba and harpsichord, and, together with Rachel Podger, Rameau’s Pièces de clavecin en concert.
 In recent years Jonathan and Trevor have joined forces with flautist Emmanuel Pahud and violinist Matthew Truscott, leading to two best-selling recordings of Bach and tours of Europe, the USA and the Far East.